cucharadepalo/static-icon-selector/README.md

 ## About the icons

-Optimal conditions for svg code:
+Conditions for svg code:

-* Use `currentColor` on fills or strokes in monocolor icons
+* Use `currentColor` on fills or strokes in monocolor icons.
-* Use square icons via `viewBox` with same size and stroke width for appearance consistency
+* Use `viewBox` on `svg` tag.
+* Square icons are prefered but not necessary.
+Same size in `viewBox` for all the icons improves appearance consistency.

 ### Folder structure